What Is A Timeshare And How Does It Work?

 The benefits of owning a timeshare include:

-• Familiarity with the location: Families can return to a familiar destination each year, which can be beneficial if you really enjoy the perks of that particular area.
+- Familiarity with the location: You can return to a familiar destination each year, which can be beneficial if you really enjoy the perks of that particular area.

-• Points could be bankable: Some timeshares allow you to take advantage of points that you can use at other properties in the resort chain.
-You may be able to tap into a vast network of locations and also save up points and use them later in case you want to skip a year.
+- Points could be bankable: Some timeshares allow you to take advantage of points that you can use at other properties in the resort chain.
+You may be able to tap into a vast network of locations and also save up points to use later in case you want to skip a year.

 Timeshare Cons